Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,1019.9856333333333,1034.8338.md

 > chance of a holster key bind yeah this is something that people have been upset about for a long time right rightfully so I get it I don't know though I don't know what I forgot to actually ask
 >
 > [Music]
+>
+> what is one item or equipment that some